AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

    are considered of-interest to the requested assessment, that is, for which a report or checkpoint is going to be produced.
-This also outputs, for each unit of interest, the list of files that were individually ignored using the ``Ignored_Source_Files`` project attribute or corresponding command-line option.
-Ignored source files listed with :cmd-option:`--dump-units-to` will be either marked as ``always ignored``, if they were ignored in all the inputs (traces or checkpoints) that were used to produce this report, or as ``sometimes ignored``, if the source files were ignored in at least one of
+This also outputs, for each unit of interest, the list of files that were individually ignored using the ``Excluded_Source_Files`` project attribute or corresponding command-line option.
+Excluded source files listed with :cmd-option:`--dump-units-to` will be either marked as ``always ignored``, if they were ignored in all the inputs (traces or checkpoints) that were used to produce this report, or as ``sometimes ignored``, if the source files were ignored in at least one of